Annual SEMYO Concerto Competition 2023

-- The SEMYO Concerto Competition is open to members of the Philharmonic and Concert Orchestra who are participating in SEMYO for the entire year.
+- The SEMYO Concerto Competition is open to members of the Concert Orchestra who are participating in SEMYO for the entire year.

 - Students may compete on any orchestral instrument except piano.
 Saxophone, harp, and percussion are also allowed.

-- Double concertos are allowed as long as both students are members of SEMYO.
+- Double concertos are allowed as long as both students are members of the Concert Orchestra.

-- Previous winners are eligible to compete and win the competition; however they may not do so two consecutive years in a row with the same ensemble.
+- Previous winners are eligible to compete and win the competition again.
+However, they may not do so in two consecutive years.

 - A fee of $25 is required to participate.
 Pay fee online or bring a check/cash payment to SEMYO rehearsal.

-- Online applications are due (see below) on or before December 15.
+- SEMYO will begin accepting applications on October 21 with a deadline of December 18.
 No late applications will be accepted.

-- To apply students must complete the online registration form on this page, submit the fee, and have their teacher submit a brief recommendation to SEMYO via e-mail to firstname.lastname@example.org.
+- To apply students must complete the online registration form on this page, and submit the $25 fee.

-- SEMYO conductors must approve all selections – if a work is not suitable, students will be notified immediately.
+- Concert Orchestra conductor Keehun Nam must approve all selections – if a work is not suitable, students will be notified immediately.
 Orchestration for your piece must be available and source confirmed before your application is accepted.
+Please contact Mr. Nam at email@example.com with questions regarding your selection.

 Audition Procedures and Requirements

-- One student from the Philharmonic Orchestra and one student from the Concert Orchestra will be chosen on any instrument.
+- One winner from the Concert Orchestra will be chosen on any instrument.

 - Students must perform an entire movement of an original work for solo instrument and orchestra (typically a single movement from a standard concerto).
 Arrangements are not allowed.